Gigantosaurus (TV series)

 Gigantosaurus is an animated preschool series created by Franck Salomé, Nicolas Sedel, Fernando Worcel and directed by Olivier Lelardoux based on the book by Jonny Duddle.
 The series is a co-production between the French animation studio Cyber Group Studios and Kaibou, with animation done by Canadian studio Blue Spirit Studio, with participation from Disney Channel and France Télévisions, and support from other Canadian companies.

 The series premiered on January 18, 2019, on Disney Channel as part of the Disney Junior block, airing on its dedicated channel as well.

 On December 11, 2019, the series was renewed for a second and third season.
 The second season premiered on January 4, 2021 and the third season premiered on August 9, 2021.
-As of June 2023, a fourth season is currently in production.
+As of June 2023, a fourth season was in production, but its status remains unknown following the liquidation of Cyber Group Studios in 2025.

 Premise

 Based on the bestselling book by Jonny Duddle and publisher Templar, the series follows four curious young dinosaur friends named Rocky, Bill, Tiny, and Mazu as they go on adventures and learn about the titular dinosaur from the book the series is based on, the biggest, fiercest dinosaur of all: Gigantosaurus.